Brother-x86/malleable-rust-loader/README.md

         };
 ```
 Here, all config link of the pool will be fetch one by one in the same order and only the newest one will be choose to replace the actual config.

-If not VALID config are found and at least one config identical to the actual config are found, the actual config is conserved and the payload are rune.
+- If not VALID config are found and at least one config identical to the actual config are found, the actual config is conserved and the payload are run.
-if NO valid config are found in a Pool, the loader go to check the next Pool and so on.
+- if NO valid config are found in a Pool, the loader go to check the next Pool and so on.

-All output example are not in this format,

 ## 4. Compile loader